sergio-supplog/log_splitter/README.md

-# Log Splitter
+# Log Splitter and Search

-A Node.js CLI tool to extract a specified number of lines from log files, with options to skip lines and reverse the order.
+A Node.js CLI toolset for processing log files: extract lines by count/skip/reverse, or search for a string with context.

 ## Installation